 For the best results, use the Webex Events Production Studio with the latest version of Google Chrome.
 If a speaker is using an iOS device, they should use the latest version of Safari.

 If your speakers are sharing pre-recorded video as part of their presentations, ask them to send it to you ahead of time so you can upload them to the Studio’s Media tab before you go live!

 Screen sharing works best when you have two monitors so you can click from slide to slide while still viewing the Studio on the other monitor.

-Webex Events Closed Captions & Translations is a fantastic enhancement for your live stream.
-It uses machine learning to provide closed captioning and written translations at no additional cost!
+Webex Events Closed Captions & Translations are a fantastic enhancement for your live stream.
+Machine learning technology provides closed captioning and written translations at no additional cost!
 We also support human closed captioning and audio captioning through third-party closed caption vendors.

 If you’re serious about streaming (and we hope you are), we recommend investing in a high quality mic and webcam.
-A pair of wired headphones is also a good idea because it reduces the potential for echo if you're bringing on guests.
+A pair of wired headphones is also a good idea because it reduces the potential for echo.